apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-cloud.md

    5 rows in set (0.02 sec)
    ```

-### Observability
+### Observe a MySQL cluster

 KubeBlocks has complete observability capabilities.
 This section demonstrates the monitoring function of KubeBlocks.

 ***Steps:***

-1. View the monitoring page to observe the service running status.
+1. Open the grafana dashboard.

    ```bash
    kbcli dashboard open kubeblocks-grafana